Ask Slashdot: What Would Happen If a Hyperloop Train Failed? - Slashdot

 Similarly, what if the vacuum failed and the pod stopped in a low pressure section pipe in the middle of nowhere.
 The only way out if to wait for someone to figure out the exact location of the pod and cut you out.
 I've yet to see an estimate for how many hours (days?) you might be stuck in there in pitch blackness, likely getting cooked inside a metal tube sitting in the sun.

-Re:Soft failure possible too (Score:4, Funny)
+Re:Soft failure possible too (Score:5, Funny)

 Similarly, what if the vacuum failed and the pod stopped in a low pressure section pipe in the middle of nowhere.
 The only way out if to wait for someone to figure out the exact location of the pod and cut you out.
 I've yet to see an estimate for how many hours (days?) you might be stuck in there in pitch blackness, likely getting cooked inside a metal tube sitting in the sun.